QuickBooks HelpQuickBooksHelpIntuit

 Learn how to file your VAT return and record your VAT payment in QuickBooks Online.

-After filing, you can record your new VAT payment in QuickBooks so your VAT payable stays up to date.
+After you file, you can manually record your VAT payments in QuickBooks to keep your tax liability up to date.

 If you haven’t already, make sure everything is correct before you file.

-2. Check which return is due this month, then select Prepare return.
+2. Check which return is due, then select Prepare return.

-3. Select the Accounting period, then update the End date, and the Submission date.
+3. Select the Accounting period, and the Submission date.

-4. Review your VAT.
-Make sure everything is correct.
+4. Review your VAT and make sure everything is correct.
 If you need to add an adjustment for any entry, select Adjust.
 Fill up the adjustment details in the form, and select Save.

 5. Take note of your total sales and purchases, the amount of VAT you owe, or you can reclaim, and the adjustment amount (if you added one).
 You’ll need these numbers later when you fill out your VAT return form.